juvelas/juvelas.github.io/_pages/publications.md

 # Under review / In preparation

-* Ochoa-Ochoa, L.M & __Velasco, J.A__ Long-term stability in Protected-Areas?
+* Ochoa-Ochoa, L.M & __Velasco, J.A__.
+Long-term stability in Protected-Areas?
 A vision from the New World Amphibians.
 Under review in Geography and Sustainability.

 * __Velasco, J.A__; Gustavo Campillo; Oscar Flores-Villela.
 Trait-environment relationships in tropical lizard lineages.
 Under review in Ecography.